10: Deploying Applications Using the Prism Library 5.0 for WPF

 The actual deployment of the application to a user via ClickOnce is almost always initiated by providing a URL or hyperlink to the deployment manifest of your published application on the deployment server.
 The user can click the hyperlink or enter the address in a browser, and the ClickOnce deployment process is invoked.
 After the manifest and application files are downloaded to the client computer, the application is launched.
 There are ClickOnce options that allow you to install the application during the initial deployment for offline use, or you can require the user to launch the application using the link or URL every time.
 When you publish a new version of the application to the deployment server, ClickOnce can automatically or manually check for updates and will download and apply the update for the next time the application launches.

-To download the Manifest Manager Utility from the Prism community site on Codeplex at http://compositewpf.codeplex.com/releases/view/14771.
+You can download the Manifest Manager Utility from the Prism community site on Codeplex.

-To learn the specific steps involved in publishing and updating a WPF Prism application that uses dynamic module loading, see the WPF Prism Deployment Hands-On Lab: Publishing and Updating with ClickOnce.
+To learn the specific steps involved in publishing and updating a WPF Prism application that uses dynamic module loading, see the Publishing and Updating Applications Using the Prism Library Hands-on Lab.